Do you know the difference between short form and long form improv? It’s not what you think!

 In Scenes from a Hat, audience members write ideas on small pieces of paper.
 The improvisers then pick one at random out of a hat.
 Using the idea they chose, the improvisers then have to come up with short scenes quickly.

-In this game, one improviser plays the bachelor or bachelorette while three other improvisers play the contestants on the show looking to win a date.
-In this short form game, each contestant is given a secret identity known to the audience but hidden from the bachelor or bachelorette.
+The Dating Game is a classic short form improv game that mimics old-school dating shows.
+It’s what we had before the Bachelorette!
+One improviser plays the bachelor or bachelorette while three other improvisers play the contestants on the show looking to win a date.
+Each contestant is given a secret identity known to the audience but hidden from the bachelor/bachelorette.
 These identities could be characters like the Easter Bunny, Luke Skywalker, or a person turning into a robot…

 The bachelor or bachelorette then asks entertaining questions to figure out the identity of each contestant.
 Comedy comes naturally as we watch them try!